 Measuring risk: an introduction to VaR

-We have created this advance-level training session to demystify how risk can be measured and in particular how a Value at Risk (VaR) calculation is built.
+We have created this advanced-level training session to demystify how risk can be measured and in particular how a Value at Risk (VaR) calculation is built.

-The course is designed to be “hands on” and with a number of practical MS Excel-based exercises, participants will gain insight into how calculations are constructed from the bottom up.
-This approach reinforces theory presented in this, and our complementary courses –Practical Energy Risk Management and Introduction to Gas and Electricity Wholesale Trading.
+The course is designed to be “hands-on” and with a number of practical MS Excel-based exercises, participants will gain insight into how calculations are constructed from the bottom up.
+This approach reinforces theory presented in this, and our complimentary courses –Practical Energy Risk Management and Introduction to Gas and Electricity Wholesale Trading.

 - Risk/ trading compliance managers and analysts

 - Traders and trading/ junior quantitative analysts

 - I&C Energy Managers/ Supplier I&C Key Account Managers

 This course is aimed at energy professionals from suppliers, generators and large I&C consumers looking to gain an insight into risk metrics and the mechanics of simple VaR calculations

 We assume that participants have the knowledge/ skills covered in our sister courses – Practical Energy Risk Management and Introduction to Gas and Electricity Wholesale Trading (attendance at these is not a prerequisite)

 Areas of focus